-College Factual analyzes over 2,000 colleges and universities in its annual rankings and ranks them in a variety of ways, including most diverse, best overall quality, best for non-traditional students, and much more.
+In its yearly rankings, College Factual analyzes over 2,000 colleges and universities to determine which ones are the best in a variety of categories, such as overall value, quality, diversity, which schools are the best for each major, and much more.

-The acceptance rate at University of Pittsburgh - Pittsburgh Campus is a competitive 60%, so make sure you take your application seriously when putting it together.
+The acceptance rate at University of Pittsburgh - Pittsburgh Campus is a competitive 64%, so make sure you take your application seriously when putting it together.
 Even leaving out a minor detail could be a reason to move you to the rejection pile.

-About 78% of students accepted to Pitt submitted their SAT scores.
-When looking at the 25th through the 75th percentile, SAT Evidence-Based Reading and Writing scores ranged between 620 and 700.
-Math scores were between 620 and 718.
+About 81% of students accepted to Pitt submitted their SAT scores.
+When looking at the 25th through the 75th percentile, SAT Evidence-Based Reading and Writing scores ranged between 623 and 700.
+Math scores were between 620 and 720.

-University of Pittsburgh - Pittsburgh Campus Faculty
+Learn more about University of Pittsburgh - Pittsburgh Campus admissions.

 The student to faculty ratio is often used to estimate how much interaction there is between professors and their students at a college or university.
 At University of Pittsburgh - Pittsburgh Campus, this ratio is 14 to 1, which is on par with the national average of 15 to 1.
 That's not bad at all.

-The full-time faculty percentage at University of Pittsburgh - Pittsburgh Campus is 76%.
+The full-time faculty percentage at University of Pittsburgh - Pittsburgh Campus is 77%.
 This is higher than the national average of 47%.

-During the 2017-2018 academic year, there were 19,326 undergraduates at Pitt with 18,390 being full-time and 936 being part-time.
+During the 2017-2018 academic year, there were 23,157 undergraduates at Pitt with 18,298 being full-time and 4,859 being part-time.

 |$0-30 K||$30K-48K||$48-75||$75-110K||$110K +|